 - Not be eligible for a different type of TRICARE plan.

 The best chance for TRICARE to cover treatment services for substance abuse is if your treatment is deemed medically necessary by an in-network medical professional.
 At that point, you’ll need to choose a facility or service provider that is approved by TRICARE.

 If you follow these steps, the facility will bill TRICARE for your addiction treatment services, and then, depending on your plan, you’ll be responsible for a portion of the cost.
 This would qualify as an out-of-pocket expense.

 Certain TRICARE plans—such as TRICARE Select, Reservice Select, Retired Reserve, and Young Adult Select—may allow an out-of-network facility, but you may have to file your own insurance claims and potentially pay a higher rate for the services rendered.

-River Oaks Treatment Center in Tampa, Florida, recently started accepting TRICARE insurance for substance use treatment ranging from detox to outpatient services.
+River Oaks Treatment Center in Tampa, Florida, recently became TRICARE certified, and accepts TRICARE Prime and TRICARE Select for substance use treatment ranging from detox to outpatient services.
 You can verify your insurance benefits online, or you can give our Admissions Navigators a call with any of your questions, including insurance coverage, at 813-551-3608.